DevExpress/devextreme-documentation/concepts/05 Widgets/Chart/60 Strips.md

 ---

-For information about all options of the strips, visit the [strips](/api-reference/20%20Data%20Visualization%20Widgets/dxChart/1%20Configuration/argumentAxis/strips '/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/argumentAxis/strips/') section of the API reference.
+For information about all properties of the strips, visit the [strips](/api-reference/20%20Data%20Visualization%20Widgets/dxChart/1%20Configuration/argumentAxis/strips '/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/argumentAxis/strips/') section of the API reference.

 #####See Also#####
 - [Constant Lines](/concepts/05%20Widgets/Chart/65%20Constant%20Lines.md '/Documentation/Guide/Widgets/Chart/Constant_Lines/')